MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  A pointer to an [LVGROUPMETRICS](http://msdn.microsoft.com/library/windows/desktop/bb774752) structure containing the group metrics information to be set.

 ### Remarks
- This member function emulates the functionality of the [LVM_SETGROUPMETRICS](http://msdn.microsoft.com/library/windows/desktop/bb761168) message, as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ This member function emulates the functionality of the [LVM_SETGROUPMETRICS](http://msdn.microsoft.com/library/windows/desktop/bb761168) message, as described in the Windows SDK.

 ##  <a name="clistctrl__sethotcursor"></a>  CListCtrl::SetHotCursor
  Sets the cursor used when hot tracking is enabled for a list view control.